dheerajmw/Vidtube/CONTRIBUTION.md

 If you encounter any bugs or issues while using Vidtube, you can report them by creating a new issue in the Vidtube repository.
 When creating a new issue, please provide the following information:

-- A clear and concise description of the problem
+- A clear and concise description of the problem.
-- Steps to reproduce the issue
+- Steps to reproduce the issue.
-- Screenshots or videos if possible
+- Screenshots or videos if possible.
-- Any additional information that may be helpful in resolving the issue
+- Any additional information that may be helpful in resolving the issue.

 ## **Making Changes**